 Kerala is one of the most beautiful places on Earth which attracts tourists from all over the world.
 Visiting Kerala in November will leave you mesmerized for several reasons.
-The place is filled with a rich cultural tradition, amazing backwaters, tropical beaches and a tropical climate.
-Some of the exciting places to visit in Kerala at the onset of winters are Munnar, Alleppey, Kovalam.
+The place is filled with a rich cultural tradition, tropical beaches, amazing backwaters, and a tropical climate.
+Some of the exciting places to visit in Kerala at the onset of winters are Alleppey, Kovalam and Munnar.
 Staying in a houseboat to the famous Kathakali dance, you will have the best experience of your life.
-The lush greenery and the stunning waterfalls draws attention of every tourist.
+The lush greenery and the gorgeous waterfalls draws attention of every tourist.
 The cultural events taking place during this time adds to the beauty.

 Quick Links For A Glimpse

 - Events To Attend In Kerala In November

 - Places To Visit In Kerala In November

 - Kerala Travel Tips